cathyholloway/improbable-professor/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a driven, disorganised, 40-something woman who moved from Galway, Ireland to London, England in 2006 for my PhD.
-Since then I have gone from PhD to post-doc to lanb manager to lecturer and am now a Prof at UCL.
+I’m a driven, disorganised, 40-something woman who moved from Galway, Ireland, to London, England, in 2006 for my PhD.
+Since then, I have gone from PhD to post-doc to lab manager to lecturer and am now a Professor at UCL.